-Q: What is the Hillsboro Citizens’ Academy?
+Q: What is the Hillsboro Civic Leadership Academy?

 Academy participants will be led through six interactive sessions by a team from Portland State University Hatfield School of Government’s National Policy Consensus Center.
 Participants will engage in a supported, hands-on process to research, collaborate, and present recommendations to the City Council on a topic of significant community importance.
-Click here to watch a short video about the intent of the program.

-The Academy is designed to promote new connections, establish working relationships between participants, develop greater knowledge of how City of Hillsboro government works, explore the key elements of community leadership, and create an enhanced level of fun and excitement around civic engagement.
+The Academy is designed to promote new connections, establish working relationships between participants, develop greater knowledge of how the City of Hillsboro's government works, explore the key elements of community leadership, and create an enhanced level of fun and excitement around civic engagement.

 Q: What if I can’t commit to making all of those dates?

 If you have a calendar conflict for these dates, please consider applying for the Academy next year.
 In the meantime, we would love to talk with you about other ways you might get involved in Hillsboro’s community governance.
-Click here if you would like to be contacted with more information.

 Q: Do I need prior experience to participate?